bameroncaird/Room-Heating-System/README.md

 ## Report and Specifications

-- Final_Project_Report.pdf contains the LaTeX document describing the project.
+- Final_Project_Report.pdf contains the document describing the project.
 This is a paper-style report using IEEE double column formatting.
 - Original_Specifications.pdf contains the baseline specifications provided for this final project.
 All credit goes to Dr. Abhishek Dubey, the CS6376 instructor, for these specifications.

 ## Running the project on your machine